Delta Delta Delta: History

 Delta Delta Delta was founded by Sarah Ida Shaw, Eleanor Dorcas Pond, Florence Isabelle Stewart, and Isabel Morgan Breed at Boston University.
-Three women's fraternities were already represented at Boston University in 1888 (Kappa Kappa Gamma, Gamma Phi Beta, and Alpha Phi).
-Shaw enlisted the help of Eleanor Dorcas Pond and told her, "Let us found a society that shall be kind alike to all and think more of a girl's inner self and character than of her personal appearance."
+Three women's fraternities were already represented at Boston University (Kappa Kappa Gamma, Gamma Phi Beta, and Alpha Phi).
+Shaw enlisted the help of Dorcas Pond, stating, "Let us found a society that shall be kind alike to all and think more of a girl's inner self and character than of her personal appearance."

-The two young women began the work of creating a new national fraternity.
-Later Sarah wrote "...The two enthusiastic friends were unaware of the fact that there was something stupendous about the task they had set hands, heads and hearts to accomplish.
-They were working for a principle, and it never occurred to them that there could be such a thing as failure.
+The two started a new national fraternity in 1888.
+Later Shaw wrote, "...They were working for a principle, and it never occurred to them that there could be such a thing as failure.
 Earnestness of purpose, energy and enthusiasm had brought them both success in college and why should not these same qualities bring assurance of good fortune to the new venture."

-Shaw and Pond wrote the rituals and constitution and designed the emblems.
-Choosing the name was a mutual decision.
-Pond suggested a triple letter while Shaw chose the actual letter and developed Greek mottos and passwords.
-Inspiration came from Egyptian Lore, Hindu mysticism, Greek Mythology and Astronomy, reflecting Shaw's wide and various interests.
+Shaw and Pond wrote the rituals and constitution, designed the emblems, and mutually decided on the name.
+Pond suggested a triple letter, while Shaw chose the actual letter, developing Greek mottos and passwords.
+Inspiration came from Ancient Egypt, Greek mythology, Hindu, and astronomy, reflecting Shaw's varied interests.